23W-INCO/MedData-ABiteofPi/README.md

 There is a link under the search bar that would redirect you to an upload page.
 From here you can upload your own JSON file containing location data.<br>
 The data must include a name, latitude, and longitude, if nothing else.<br>
 It must also follow GeoJSON encoding standard.<br>
-You can use the provided "sample.json" file to test this feature.
+You can use the provided "sample.json" file to test this feature.<br>
+The location names included in the sample file, are "A", "B", "C", ...

 ## How It Works